"The more you know of your history, the more liberated you are." ~Maya Angelou

 A Little Background...

-I became curious about ancestor research over twenty-five years ago when I read a newspaper announcement that the 1920 Federal Census was to be released to the public in April 1992.
+I became curious about ancestor research thirty years ago when I read a newspaper announcement that the 1920 Federal Census was to be released to the public in April 1992.
 Census records remain private by law for 72 years and one is released every ten years.
-The next release will be the 1950 Census in 2022.
+The 1950 Census was released in April 2022.